ACM40960/project-cryptopulse/README.md

 ### Phase 2: Strategic Pivot and Expansion Breakthroughs
 With Twitter collection proving slow, we made a strategic pivot: shift focus from *collecting* more data to *deeply processing* the high-quality Reddit and news data we already had.
 However, a subsequent breakthrough in expanding our list of subreddits and using targeted search queries exploded our data volume from a few thousand entries to **over 15,000**, validating our multi-source approach.

-### Phase 3: Modeling, Analysis, and Realization
+### Phase 3: Modeling, Analysis, and Insights
 We tested a wide spectrum of models, from complex LSTMs to simpler tree-based models.
 The complex models failed to converge on our sparse daily dataset (178 days).
-While LightGBM achieved our highest accuracy (75%), feature importance analysis revealed our most critical scientific insight: the model was heavily relying on `content_length`.
-It was not learning *sentiment*, but a spurious correlation that important market events generate longer posts.
-This was a classic **overfitting trap** and became the central theme of our findings.
+LightGBM achieved our highest accuracy (75%), leading to detailed feature importance analysis that revealed the model's reliance on non-semantic features like `content_length` rather than genuine sentiment signals.

 ---